scwapp/FlightPrices/README.md

 - Flight class greatly influences price.
 It is cheaper to flight late at night.
 Flight duration and price are linearly related fro flights with 0 layovers.
 - Random forest algorithm allows to predict prices with an r2 of 0.985.

-See blog post [medium_post], for analysis results.
+See [blog post], for analysis results.

 ## Acknowledgements
 Dataset credit: